Micah 1

 1. Which prophet in the Old Testament predicted that Jesus would be born in Bethlehem?

-6. Micah predicts the fall of two cities.
-Which two cities?
+4. Micah predicts the fall of which two cities?

 ANSWERS